Get Bus Rapid Transit Updates

 This BRT corridor will improve Surrey’s access to SkyTrain, including the Surrey Langley SkyTrain extension.
 It will connect key town centres and other growth areas south of the Fraser River, including: Guildford Town Centre, Surrey Centre, Surrey Memorial Hospital, Bear Creek Park, Newton Centre, South Surrey Park & Ride, and Semiahmoo Centre.

-Corridor length: 22 km
+Corridor length: 22 kilometres

 The Langley – Haney Place BRT corridor will connect Langley Centre and Haney Place Exchange in Maple Ridge via 200th Street, the Golden Ears Bridge, and Lougheed Highway.